stvedt/alarm-clock/readme.md

 Continuing work on this will be done on (https://github.com/stvedt/alarm-clock)

+## Running

+There is nothing fancy set up but you can easily run a local server by running:

+`python -m SimpleHTTPServer`

+A user can set and clear an alarm.
+When alarming the background of the page will flash red.

 ## Next Steps to continue building out

 - Continue searching for better alarm setting solution that is easier than a dropdown.
 (Text inputs considered)